State University of New York College of Environmental Science and Forestry: Research

-ESF is classified as a "Carnegie R2 Doctoral Universities: High Research Activity" institution.
+ESF is classified by the American Council on Education as a "Mixed Baccalaureate" institution, with a "Research 2: High Research Spending and Doctorate Production" designation.
 The first research report published in 1913 by the College of Forestry was the result of the above noted USDA Forest Service supported study of the wood-using industries of New York State.
 Since that time, the research initiatives of the State University of New York College of Environmental Science and Forestry (ESF) have expanded greatly as faculty and students conduct pioneering studies, many with a global reach.
 ESF researchers delve into topics well beyond the boundaries of central New York.
 Recent international sites of research interest include Madagascar, the Amazon floodplains, Mongolia and the Galapagos Islands.
 Vermont and the Sierra Nevada are other locales within the US where recent research has focused.
 Current research efforts include the Willow Biomass Project and the American Chestnut Research and Restoration Project which produced the Darling 58 chestnut tree.